 Type of segmentation: Behavioral

-Look at customers who have bought a certain product from your website, and send them a reminder email after the usage period to ask them to repurchase the product before it gets empty.
-Here's how Fullscript has done this,
+Look at the customer segment who have bought a certain product from your website, and send them a reminder email after the usage period to ask them to repurchase the product from your online store before it gets empty.
+Here's how Fullscript has done this.

 Source: Really good emails